 AI productivity gains observed so far are from easy tasks.
 It is reasonable to expect that productivity gains in hard tasks are more limited, at least at first.
 Productivity gains in easy tasks result from AI models performing these tasks more or less at the same level as expert workers and/or at lower cost than humans.
 For example, in the Noy and Zhang (2023) study, expert workers are those that are able to summarize and write reasonably well.
-The desired outcome in this case is straightforward to determine and does not require new problem-solving efforts (this may have been different if the writing tasks were more complex or required "creativity").
-Generative AI models, such as GPT-4, are trained on vast amounts of this type of writing, making this a clear example of an easy task.
-Productivity gains in this case come from the fact that lower-expertise or less-skilled workers can be brought up to the level of more expert workers at little cost and the majority of the workers are helped to perform their assigned tasks more quickly.
-In easy problems, there may even be additional productivity gains from AI models discovering action combinations that were not typically routine tasks have already been automated, whereas AI's promise is its ability to perform non-routine tasks, as also emphasized by Susskind (2020).
+The desired outcome in this case is straightforward to determine and does not require new problem-solving efforts (this may have been different if the writing tasks were more complex

+14The hard vs. easy distinction is different from the routine vs. non-routine distinction introduced in Autor et al. (2003).
+Routine tasks are those that involve repeated performance of the same activities (such as knitting or switchboard operations) in stable, predictable environments.
+The use of digital technologies in these tasks involves step-by-step programming of relevant software and hardware.
+A significant number of routine tasks have already been automated, whereas AI's promise is its ability to perform non-routine tasks, as also emphasized by Susskind (2020).
 Some non-routine tasks such as parts of computer programming or writing of simple text are easy-to-learn, while others that require more context-specific decisions and where metrics of successful performance are scarce would be much harder to learn by outside observation.

-Crucially, "easy tasks" in this sense may not be easy for humans.
+Crucially, "easy tasks" in this sense need not be easy for humans.
 In fact, cost savings from easy tasks will be most pronounced when they are expensive for humans to perform.
-Conversely, some hard tasks, such as those that are based on intuition, experience and judgment, may be relatively straightforward for humans because they do not learn to perform these tasks on the basis of outside learning alone.
+Conversely, some hard tasks, such as those that are based on intuition, experience and judgment, may be relatively straightforward for humans because they do not learn to perform these tasks on the basis of outside observation alone.
 This is the reason why cost savings relative to human performance are likely to be limited in hard tasks.